-Reinstatement Policy
+Reinstatement Process

-A student's financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress requirements.
-Reinstatement to the financial aid program may also occur upon a successful appeal by the student.
+A student's financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
+Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).